GNU Unifont: Status

 The Unicode Basic Multilingual Plane covers 216 (65,536) code points.
 Of this number, 2,048 are reserved for special use as UTF-16 surrogate pairs and 6,400 are reserved for private use.
 This leaves 57,088 code points to which glyphs can be assigned.
 Some of these code points are special values that do not have an assigned glyph, but most do have assigned glyphs.

 As of May 2019, the GNU Unifont has complete coverage of the Basic Multilingual Plane as defined in Unicode 12.1.0.
 Its companion fonts, Unifont Upper and Unifont CSUR, have significant coverage of the Supplementary Multilingual Plane and the ConScript Unicode Registry, respectively.

 For version 12.1.02, Unifont JP was released, which covers 10,000 Japanese kanji present in the JIS X 0213 character set, some of which are in the Supplementary Ideographic Plane.
 It is derived from Jiskan16, a public domain font.

-Scripts that are less than 100% complete can be augmented by any contributor.
+Incomplete scripts can be added to by any contributor.

-The large block of about 20,000 CJK ideographs has been copied from WenQuanYi's Unibit font with permission.
+Most of the CJK ideographs on the font have been copied from WenQuanYi's Unibit font with permission.

-However, despite its coverage, Unifont stores only one glyph per printable Unicode code point.
-Because of this, it does not feature the OpenType features needed to render scripts with complex layouts correctly and correctly position the combining diacritics with base letters if these combinations are not encoded in Unicode in their pre-combined form; as well the contextual forms (including joining types, and subjoined clusters) are not handled.
-This increases the number of glyphs to include in the basic font and it's not possible currently (because of current OpenType limitations) to encode all the needed glyphs to represent all the required combinations that can exist in a single Unicode plane (this is also true for Chinese fonts that cannot cover completely all ideograms currently encoded in two planes, and also in a third plane).
-Unifont can then only be used as a "last resort" default font, suitable for simple alphabetic scripts, or to render isolated characters, but will make actual texts difficult or sometimes impossible to read correctly.
-For correctly rendering Indic abugidas (and Semitic abjads if they are written with their optional combining diacritics), other fonts should be specified in stylesheets before this one, and additional fonts will be needed to cover Han ideographs encoded in supplementary planes, or to render most historic (or minority modern) scripts not encoded in the BMP.
+Unifont stores only one glyph per printable Unicode code point.
+Because of this, it does not feature the OpenType features needed to render scripts with complex layouts correctly, and it does not correctly position the combining diacritics with base letters if these combinations are not encoded in Unicode in their pre-combined form; the contextual forms (including joining types, and subjoined clusters) are not handled as well.
+This increases the number of glyphs to include in the basic font and it is not currently possible (because of current OpenType limitations) to encode all the needed glyphs to represent all the required combinations that can exist in a single Unicode plane (this is also true for Chinese fonts that cannot cover completely all ideograms currently encoded in two planes, and also in a third plane).
+Unifont is then intended to only be used as a "last resort" default font, suitable for simple alphabetic scripts, or to render isolated characters, but will make actual texts difficult or sometimes impossible to read correctly.
+For correctly rendering Indic abugidas (and semitic abjads if they are written with their optional combining diacritics), other fonts should be specified before this one, and additional fonts will be needed to cover Han ideographs encoded in supplementary planes, or to render most historic (or minority modern) scripts not encoded in the BMP.